pinobatch/libbet/05-burndown/burndown.md

 0.02: as much as I can pack in before 2018-10-30

-- Complete sound
-- Fall sound
 - Launch sound
+- Test sound on hardware

 0.03 tasks